-Robert Casilla (BFA in illustration from the School of Visual Arts - www.robertcasilla.com) noted illustrator of more than thirty multi-ethnic children's books, Robert teaches Drawing and Painting Fundamentals to the 9th and 10th graders of the academy.
+Robert Casilla (BFA in illustration, the School of Visual Arts - www.robertcasilla.com) the noted illustrator of more than thirty multi-ethnic children's books, Robert teaches Drawing and Painting Fundamentals to the 9th and 10th graders of the academy.

-Christina Pappas-Russo (MA in Early Childhood Education from Mercy College - BA in Business Administration from Iona College) career K-5 art teacher at PS 306 in the Bronx, Chrissy works as the academy's Business Manager.
-In charge of everything from art supply purchases to Metro Card distribution, she soon became the nuts and bolts of the academy.
+Christina Pappas-Russo (MA in Early Childhood Education from Mercy College - BA in Business Administration from Iona College) is a career art teacher at PS 306 in the Bronx.
+Chrissy works as the academy's Business Manager.
+In charge of everything from art supply purchases to Metro Card distribution, she is the nuts and bolts of the academy.

-Aurekis Jaar (MA in Art Education from Teacher's College at Columbia University - BA in Fine Arts and Art History from Adelphi University) career middle school visual arts teacher at MS331 in the Bronx, and practicing artist, Aurekis is the creator and director of the academy's Middle School Art Program.
+Aurekis Jaar (MA in Art Education from Teacher's College at Columbia University - BA in Fine Arts and Art History from Adelphi University) is a career middle school visual arts teacher at MS331 in the Bronx.
+Aurekis is the creative force behind the academy's Middle School Art Program.

 After extensive discussions, it was decided that our first priority would be the creation of a "Sanctuary" permeated with safety, acceptance, and love.
 Using Fred Dolan's vision as our inspiration, and his school as our template, we agreed that the academy's mission would be to build a "Sacred Space."
 This was critical, as many of our students came from unfriendly, violent neighborhoods.
 Some had grown up in the ghettos of the south Bronx, afraid to leave their apartments after dark.
 Two were living in homeless shelters.
 One came from a family of drug dealers.
 Another had witnessed the death of his drug-addicted father.
 It was also decided that if some of our students didn't go on to college, they'd still be welcome within our doors.
 As Dolan Academy graduates, they were lifetime members of the sanctuary we'd create.